Hubs-Foundation/ita/README.md

 Promote to `polycosm-unstable` but follow the [deploying to HMC rules for the Discord bot](https://github.com/MozillaReality/hubs-discord-bot#deploying-to-hubsmozillacom) for the most part with a few differences, like:

 The `export HAB_BLDR_URL=""` should match the Biome Hubs Cloud URL.
-After you build the Habitat package in ita's root directory, you'll upload it to Biome usinge:
+After you build the Habitat package in ita's root directory, you'll upload it to Biome using:

 ```
 HAB_AUTH_TOKEN="<biome builder token>" hab pkg upload ./results/mozillareality-ita-0.0.1-<version>-x86_64-linux.hart